 The oral exam will be on the entire programme.
 The final evaluation is expressed in 30/30.

-Erasmus students are kindly requested to contact the instructor at the beginning of the course to arrange both programme and assessment.
+Erasmus students are kindly requested to contact the instructor at the beginning of the course to arrange both learning and assessment modalities.